2024-25 Edition

 Introduces students to the analytical tools used in the investigation of natural language semantics.
 Topics include the truth-conditional approach to meaning, compositionality, scope and anaphora, generalized quantifier theory, and intensionality.

 LSCI 145A.
-Elementary Set Theory.
+Introduction to Set Theory and Mathematical Reasoning.
 4 Units.

-An introduction to the basic working vocabulary of mathematical reasoning.
-Topics include sets, Boolean operations, ordered n-tuples, relations, functions, ordinal and cardinal numbers.
+An introduction to the basic working vocabulary of mathematical reasoning and proof.
+Topics include sets, Boolean operations, ordered n-tuples, relations, functions, induction, and their applications to mathematical philosophy.

 Same as LPS 105A, PHIL 105A.